redFrik/udk17-Digital_Harmony/udk170511/README.md

 }
 ```

-if we invert all the values the picture will be flipped left/right upside down...
+if we invert all the values the picture will be flipped left/right and upside down...

 ```
 o.uv = 1-v.uv;